Tricia Deed enjoys and relaxes with her hobby of painting portraits and landscapes with acrylic paints.

 - A birthmark, scar, beard, mustache, or tattoo is a definite trademark.

-- A particular hairstyle, earrings, or makeup completes a person’s identity.
+- Hairstyle, earrings, or makeup completes a person’s identity

 - A significant background symbol representing the person’s interest.